tclahr/uac-docs/docs/collectors.md

 Use this option to exclude paths from the collection.
 This option works exactly the same way as find's -path -prune option.

-Don't forget to enclose the pattern in double quotes in order to protect it from expansion by the shell.
+Don't forget to enclose the pattern in double quotes.
 Use backslash (\\) to escape double quotes and commas.

 As UAC uses ```find``` tool to search for artifacts, wildcards and regex patterns are also supported here.